Last revised: June 12, 2016 – shown below and as a Word document at this link:

 100.1 There shall be standing committees of the church, including the Nominating Committee, and the Membership Committee.

 100.3 The Nominating Committee is elected by the Congregation.

 100.4 Any other standing committees shall be appointed by the Board of Trustees.

-100.5 The Board may establish other committees for particular purposes and specific lengths of time as it deems necessary.
+100.5 The Board may establish ad hoc task forces for particular purposes and specific lengths of time, as it deems necessary.

 110.1 A minister may be settled in the church by a two-thirds vote of the votes cast at a Congregational Meeting called for this purpose.110.2 The Minister may not be dismissed except by a written ballot of a majority of those present at a Congregational Meeting called for this purpose.
 Dismissal or resignation of the Minister shall not carry less than a ninety day termination date except as otherwise provided by mutual consent of the Minister and the Board of Trustees.

 110.3 The quorum for a meeting to select or dismiss a minister is specified in article 070.5.